 - Paint pumpkins or gourds.
 Squashes, gourds, and pumpkins are plentiful this time of year, so pick some up at the grocery store and get creative.
-You can go the traditional route by painting faces, or get a little crazy, and paint the pumpkins any color and design you like.
-Craft paints are available at most fabric stores and big box stores like Target and Walmart.
+You can go the traditional route by painting faces, or get a little crazy and paint the pumpkins any color and design you like.
+Craft paints are available online and at most fabric stores and big box stores like Target and Walmart.

 - Create some spooky candles.
 With a pillar candle (we recommend a flameless version), some craft glue, and black lace, you can create a pretty Halloween decoration that will light up the room.
 Purchase some black lace from the fabric store.
 You won’t need more than a 1-foot square unless you’ve got a huge candle.
-Measure the circumference and height of the candle, and cut the lace so it will wrap all the way around.
+Measure the circumference and height of the candle and cut the lace so it will wrap all the way around.
 Use craft glue or spray adhesive to attach the lace, turn on (or light) the candle, and voila!

 - Make some giant spiders.
 This one is quick and easy.
 All you need is black construction paper (big sheets are best), scissors, and glue or tape to attach the spiders wherever you want them.
 If you’re not a Picasso, then you may also want to pick up some spider stencils, but the beauty of these giant spiders is that they’re supposed to be scary, so even if they’re not perfect, they’ll be perfect for the occasion.